tlsfuzzer/python-ecdsa/README.md

 ## Dependencies

 This library uses only Python.
 It requires python2.5 or later versions of the python2.x series.
-It is not compatible with python3.x .
+It is also compatible with python3.2 and 3.3.

 To run the OpenSSL compatibility tests, the 'openssl' tool must be on your
 $PATH.
 This release has been tested successfully against both OpenSSL 0.9.8o